Home Electrical Safety Guide: What Every Homeowner Must Know

 DIY Electrical Tasks You Can Safely Handle

-With proper precautions, there are some basic electrical tasks that most homeowners can safely perform.
-Always turn off the circuit at the breaker, verify power is off with a voltage tester, and follow the instructions that come with new devices.
+With proper precautions, there are some basic electrical tasks and household electrical equipment that most homeowners can safely perform.
+Always turn off the circuit at the breaker, verify power is off with a voltage tester from your essential tools collection, and follow the manufacturer's instructions for installing and testing any replacement device.

 - Replacing a light switch: Swapping a standard single-pole switch with a new one of the same type is straightforward.
 Note the wire connections before disconnecting the old switch.

-- Replacing an outlet: Like-for-like outlet replacement follows the same principle.
+- Replacing an outlet: Like-for-like replacement of electrical outlets follows the same principle.
 Pay attention to which wires connect to the brass screws (hot) and silver screws (neutral).
+Replace any wall outlet if plugs do not fit snugly, and consider tamper-resistant options in homes with young children.

 - Installing a GFCI outlet: Replacing a standard outlet with a GFCI outlet provides shock protection.
 Follow the LINE and LOAD terminal markings carefully.